How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Conclusion

 \section{Conclusion}

 In this work, we investigated the impact of heterogeneous noisy labels in three supervised classification settings.
-In multi-class classification, we found that training with the class-dependent noisy labels of certain classes doesn't affect the model's performance in classifying the classes with clean labels.
-It suggests that as long as the labels of a particular class is clean, other noisy classes don't perturb its feature representation while training together.

-Similarly, on examining the multi-task learning, we observed that task transfer benefit is affected by task-dependent noise of helping tasks.
-The transfer benefit falls with the increase in label corruption of helping task and reaches a minimum at full corruption where multi-task performance is approximately the same as single-task performance.
-Finally, we showed that label noise in certain categories of labels in multi-label classification doesn't affect the performance in clean labels when trained together.
+In multi-class classification, we found that training with the class-dependent noisy labels of certain classes doesn't affect the model's performance on classes with clean labels.
+On examining the multi-task learning, we observed that task transfer benefit is affected by task-dependent noise in helping tasks.
+The transferred benefit decreases with the increase in label corruption in helping tasks and reaches a minimum at full corruption where multi-task performance is approximately the same as single-task performance.
+Finally, we showed that label noise in certain categories of labels in the multi-label classification also doesn't affect the performance in clean labels when trained together.\\